Eco-Friendly vs Sustainable: What's the Difference?

 What Does Eco-Friendly Mean?

 Eco-friendly means products that are made and used in ways that don't directly harm the natural environment.
+This type of product is important if you're looking to make climate-friendly choices or reduce plastic waste.

 Here are some examples of types of products that TheRoundup reviewers would consider to be eco-friendly.